Sierra nevada Mountains

-The ghost town of Bodie is currently in a state of arrested decay, a term coined by the park service.
+The ghost town of Bodie is currently in a state of arrested decay, a term coined by the national park service.
 The park service maintains the buildings, but keeps them looking like it’s still 1880.
-A well-traveled author once remarked after visiting over 500 ghost towns in 12 states that Bodie is the best of them all.
+A well-traveled author once remarked after visiting over 500 ghost towns in 12 states that Bodie is the best preserved of them all.
 It’s not uncommon to see some sort of upkeep on the buildings, a roof being shingled, or general maintenance.
 If shingles need replacing, they are identical to how they looked in 1880.

 Then making our way west over Sonora Pass, one of the Sierra's highest mountain passes at nearly 10,000 ft, there's much to see, with snow capped mountain peaks nearby and a thrilling vista at every turn.
 There will be plenty of time to take in the sights, shoot some pics, and enjoy the ride.

 One of our favorite roads tucked away is Big Hill to Middle Camp Rd, a ride that offers up a taste of the Sierra Nevada Foothills.
 This is backroad riding at its best, twisty, rather deserted and of course no ride through the foothills would be complete without popping over the top and seeing that view that always has the tour guide belting out Handel’s Messiah inside the helmet.

 A few miles north and then we'll make for Ebbetts Pass which has some stunning scenery and will climb to 8730 feet nearly two vertical miles above the Central Valley.

 Ebbetts Pass actually has two summits with a saddle like depression in the middle.
 This is the Sierra Nevada at its best, and a great way to escape the summer temperatures.
 Highway 4 even has a section of road at the crest with no center line, narrow, twisty and incredible vistas.